alexswan10k/KeyValueStorage/README.md

 KeyValueStorage is a project aimed at making storage of data simple, bridging the gap between various NoSql solutions, and strives to provide a common interface that can be shared between all providers.
 Tools are also available to deal with more complex scenarios such as relational data and encryption.

+New:
+	Relational API
+	Simple memory store support
+	Keys of primitive types are now implicitly converted so you can use Guid's or ints for keys without any string operations.
+The KeyTransformKVStore gives more control over key generation

 (http://nuget.org/List/Packages/KeyValueStorage.FSText)

 Features